regebro/prehistoric-python/presentation.rst

 .. note::

-    Here is another little thing you don't need to do now: using the keys() method to get a list of keys.
+    Here is another little thing you don't need to do: using the keys() method to iterate over a list.
+It's not as common as has_keys() but there is a fair amount of matches on githib for this.

 ----